LNS2+RL: Combining Multi-Agent Reinforcement Learning with Large Neighborhood Search in Multi-Agent Path Finding: Method: LNS2+RL

 The training of the MARL model is divided into two stages.
-As described in Section~\ref{sec:env_setting}, both stages commence by generating a high-level MAPF task and obtaining the initial path set $P$ through PP+SIPPS.
-Subsequently, a series of PMDO re-planning tasks are generated in different manners and used to train the MARL model.
-To enhance the agents' generalization ability, we expose them to diverse scenarios during training by uniformly sampling the world size, hard obstacle rate, and the total number of agents for the MAPF task from a variety of values.

-In the first training stage, when constructing each PMDO task, the MARL-controlled agents are chosen randomly, bypassing ALNS.
-After an MARL episode ends, the path set $P$ is updated with the SIPPS paths $\hat{P}$ calculated at the beginning of the episode, regardless of whether these new paths reduce CP in $P$.
-PMDO re-planning tasks are continually generated and only switch to the next new high-level MAPF task when the the maximum iteration limit is reached.
-Curriculum learning~\cite{bengio2009curriculum} is adopted during the first stage of training, allowing agents to rapidly acquire fundamental skills from simpler tasks before progressively facing more challenging scenarios.
-Specifically, we increase the task difficulty by increasing the hard obstacles rate and the total number of agents in the high-level MAPF tasks and advancing to greater difficulties once the predetermined volume of training data is accumulated.
+Both stages commence by generating a high-level MAPF task and obtaining the initial path set $P$ through PP+SIPPS.
+Subsequently, a series of PMDO replanning tasks are generated to train the MARL model.
+In the first training stage, to reduce training time, the MARL-controlled agents are randomly selected when constructing each PMDO task, bypassing adaptive neighborhood selection.
+After a MARL episode ends, the path set $P$ is updated with the SIPPS paths $\hat{P}$ calculated at the beginning of the episode, regardless of whether these new paths reduce CP in $P$.
+PMDO replanning tasks are continually generated and only switch to the next new MAPF task when the maximum iteration limit is reached.
+Curriculum learning is adopted during the first stage of training, allowing agents to rapidly acquire fundamental skills from simpler tasks before progressively facing more challenging scenarios.
+Specifically, we increase the task difficulty by increasing the hard obstacles rate and the total number of agents (MARL-controlled agents and soft obstacles) in the high-level MAPF tasks and advancing to greater difficulties once the predetermined volume of training data is accumulated.
 As task difficulty increases, the advantage of SIPPS weakens, and the agents' preference for safely wandering in a certain area increases.
 Therefore, we gradually lower the value of $\alpha$ in the off-route penalty to reduce references to SIPPS paths and gradually increase the action cost to incentivize agents to move toward their goal.
-Additionally, we employ imitation learning (behavior cloning based on the centralized planner ODrM*) at the beginning of each task difficulty in the first stage to explore high-quality regions of the agents' state-action space.
+Additionally, we employ imitation learning (behavior cloning based on the centralized planner ODrM*~\cite{wagner2015subdimensional}) at the beginning of each task difficulty in the first stage to explore high-quality regions of the agents' state-action space.
+Upon reaching the manually predefined number of training steps, the training transitions to the second stage.
+This stage aims to acclimate the MARL policy to scenarios it will face when inserted into the LNS2+RL algorithm.
+Therefore, both the selection of agents and the method for updating path set $P$ are exactly the same as the LNS2+RL algorithm's execution.